AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/preview-and-test-a-web-campaign.md

 This article shows you different ways to preview a web campaign, and also how to test it using a sandbox segment live on your website.

+>[!NOTE]
+>
+>The preview only shows how the campaign will look on the chosen site.
+Links and widgets will be non-functional as to avoid erroneous clicks/views in the analytics.

 ## Preview a Web Campaign on the Creation Page {#preview-a-web-campaign-on-the-creation-page}

 1. Go to **Web Campaigns**.